Meal planning is an essential piece to maintaining a healthy diet!

 Start with 5 basic dinners.
 Dedicate one per night, with one night for leftovers, and one night to go out.
 Voila!
 Your first week of meal planning is done.

 As you know, I’m always stressing the importance of variety.
-So assuming you’re an omnivore then make it a goal to eventually get at least one yummy recipe for each of the following to round out your “First Five”.
+So assuming you’re an omnivore then make it a goal to eventually get at least one yummy recipe for each of the following to round out the variety of your “First Five”.

 - 1 Poultry (chicken or turkey) Dinner